-The Outsider by Stephen King is an atmospheric horror novel that does a great job establishing a community and world and then adding disturbing elements for the reader to become very invested.
-It is based in a realistic setting, and then slowly introducing horror elements is wonderful and works incredibly well for him.
+The Outsider by Stephen King is an atmospheric horror novel that establishes a community and world and adds disturbing elements for the reader to become very invested.
+It is based in a realistic setting, and slowly introducing horror elements is wonderful and works incredibly well for him.
+Unlike most horror authors, Stephen’s voice is about making you feel this world is your own.
+This reflection of reality with maybe one element mixed in it almost reminds me of classic sci-fi.

 10 Books Like The Outsider